Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

 After counting the disctinct values of ride_id : `SELECT COUNT(DISTINCT(ride_id)) FROM cyclistic.trips` we arrive at the conclusion that there are one distinct id per row.
-We just confirmed that there are no duplicated records!
+We just confirmed that there are no duplicated ids!

 Let's see if out ride_id values are the same length :